computersarecool/willynolan.com/_projects/social-media-wall.md

 they wanted to showcase at their event."

   -
-    - p: "Althuogh the initial target was Art Basel in Switzerland, the project was popular enough that it traveled worldwide and was installed in Hong Kong, San Francisco and elsewhere in the world."
+    - p: "Although the initial target was Art Basel in Switzerland, the project was popular enough that it traveled worldwide and was installed in Hong Kong, San Francisco and elsewhere in the world."

     - p: "The project was eventually ported to the web as well as a native app and was able to work with most social media platforms including